ben-lef/imc_data/README.md

 # Supplementary data for the article:
-## "Quantication of intermetallic compound layer morphology in aluminum-steel arc welding"
+## "Quantification of intermetallic compound layer morphology in aluminum-steel arc welding"

 The Python file "code.py" is furnished to process the database containing all the information about the IMC reported in the aforementioned article.
 The database is a large file and could not be directly stored in GitHub.
 It can be downloaded from the following link: <ins>https://leflon.fr/benjamin/imc_data.csv</ins>